CuriousBot: Interactive Mobile Exploration via Actionable 3D Relational Object Graph

 We evaluate performance using three metrics: 1) \textbf{Success Rate}: A rollout is considered successful if all exploration skills are correctly executed.
 2) \textbf{Object Recovery (OR)}: Assuming the ground truth object nodes are $V_{\text{gt}}$ and the discovered object nodes are $V$, object discovery is defined as $|V_{\text{gt}} \cap V| / |V_{\text{gt}}|$.
 3) \textbf{Graph Editing Distance (GED)}: If the cost of adding, deleting, or moving one edge or node is 1, GED is defined as the total cost of editing the final graph $G$ to match the ground truth graph $G_{\text{gt}}$.

 Table~\ref{tab:quant} summarizes our quantitative results.
 We found our 3D relational object graph is more effective than feeding RGB observations into a VLM.
-This is because our representation explicitly represents the topological relationships of object nodes, leading to more effective task planning compared to requiring VLM to memorize observations and reason object relations implicitly.
-Additionally, our actionable object graph grounds actions within the representation, while RGB observations alone do not provide sufficient information for low-level skill selection.
-Additionally, while simple exploration heuristics may yield comparable performance in certain tasks, they do not generalize to other tasks.
+This is because our representation explicitly reason the topological relationships of object nodes, leading to more effective task planning compared to requiring VLM to memorize observations and reason object relations implicitly.
+Additionally, our actionable object graph grounds actions in the representation, while RGB observations alone do not provide sufficient information for low-level skill selection.
+Additionally, while simple exploration heuristics may yield comparable performance in certain tasks, they do not work for other tasks.